realworldocaml/book/book/files-modules-and-programs.md

 <link rel="import" href="code/files-modules-and-programs/freq/simple_build.sh" />

 This uses `ocamlfind`, a tool which itself invokes other parts of the OCaml toolchain (in this case, `ocamlc`) with the appropriate flags to link in particular libraries and packages.
-Here, `-package base` is asking `ocamlfind` to link in the `Base` library; `-linkpkg` asks ocamlfind to link in the packages as is necessary for building an executable, while `-thread` turns on threading support, which is required for Base. [threads/turning on with -thread]{.idx}[-linkpkg]{.idx data-primary-sortas=linkpkg}
+Here, `-package base` is asking `ocamlfind` to link in the `Base` library; `-linkpkg` asks ocamlfind to link in the packages as is necessary for building an executable. [-linkpkg]{.idx data-primary-sortas=linkpkg}

 While this works well enough for a one-file project, more complicated projects require a tool to orchestrate the build.
 One good tool for this task